Shahid Kapoor: Early work and breakthrough (2003–2006)

-Having noticed Kapoor in the Aryans' music video "Aankhon Mein", the producer Ramesh Taurani was keen to cast him in a film.
+Having noticed Kapoor in the Aryans' music video "Aankhon Mein", producer Ramesh Taurani was keen to cast him in a film.
 However, upon meeting him, Taurani thought Kapoor, who was 20 years old at the time, to be too young and underweight to become an actor, and encouraged him to wait for a few years.
 Kapoor, meanwhile, turned down a lead role in N. Chandra's sex comedy Style in hopes of working with Taurani.
 Taurani found a suitable project for Kapoor in the teenage romance Ishq Vishk (2003), which Ken Ghosh was directing for his company.
 Kapoor, who trained extensively for a bulkier physical build, was eventually hired.
 Before beginning work on the film, he attended acting workshops with Naseeruddin Shah and Satyadev Dubey.

 Ishq Vishk tells the story of Rajiv Mathur (Kapoor), a high-school student who engages in a romantic affair with two classmates of contrasting personalities (played by Amrita Rao and Shenaz Treasurywala).
 Kapoor was attracted to the idea of playing an unlikable lead since it was a departure from the traditional portrayal of teenage heroes in Indian films.
 Writing for The Hindu, the critic Ziya Us Salam did not find him to be "hero material", adding that "boyhood seems to have overstayed on his face – but he is not necessarily bad in the acting department."
 The film, however, proved to be a sleeper hit at the box office and won Kapoor the Filmfare Award for Best Male Debut.

-Following his debut, Kapoor reunited with Ghosh in a film he considered to be drastically different from Ishq Vishk.
+Following his debut, Kapoor reunited with Taurani and Ghosh in a film he considered to be drastically different from Ishq Vishk.
 The thriller Fida (2004) featured him as a love-struck student who is manipulated by a woman (Kareena Kapoor) and her lover (Fardeen Khan) to rob a bank.
 Despite criticising the film, Rama Sharma of The Tribune wrote that Kapoor "shines in his role.
 He looks fresh.
 As an impulsive emotional and innocent guy, who is sucked into crime because of these very qualities, he manages to evoke your sympathies."
 Later that year, Kapoor appeared in the romantic comedy Dil Maange More in which he was paired opposite three women: Soha Ali Khan, Tulip Joshi, and Ayesha Takia.
 Patcy N of Rediff.com praised his dancing skills but was wary of his imitation of Shah Rukh Khan's acting style.
 Both his 2004 releases were commercially unsuccessful.